 The repeater screen lit up showing the enemy ship apparently immobilized by the running fight.
 But there was no indication of surrender from the battered hull.

 We closed in.
 Their shields flared in overload under the impact of our projectors.
 I grinned savagely at the thought of roasting a few of my enemies.
-The enemy shields pulsed, flickered and vanished.
+Theirs screens pulsed, flickered and vanished.
 Metal boiled, surrounding the ship in a dispersing cloud.
 Wreckage drifted around gaping holes.
 I wasn’t surprised when survival NS-5 needles emerged from the stricken starship.